 My entire understanding of the Civil War changed in an instant.
 It wasn’t as though I hadn’t read about the medical treatments of the time, but that was just words in a textbook that I quickly glossed over to get to the exciting battles.
 Now the realities of the war had become palpable for me.

 Sometimes the only way to learn about something in a way that allows for true understanding is to experience it.
 In many cases, we think we (or our children) understand a topic only to find out that we really didn’t comprehend it at all.
 That’s why learning activities are so important.
-Actually experiencing something builds a foundation for learning that just can’t be created by merely reading a book or watching a video.
+Actually experiencing something builds a foundation for learning that you can’t create by merely reading a book or watching a video.
 Not all activities and experiences need to be shocking like my example.
 In fact, most won’t be.
 But simple activities, such as this balloon craft, put skills taught in a lesson into a physical form and accomplish the same thing.

 That’s why I always encourage homeschool parents to also purchase the Teacher Editions of BJU Press textbooks.
 Parents typically don’t have time to come up with creative activities to reinforce each lesson.
 The Teacher Editions make this simple by including a large variety of activities for different learning styles.
 The time you save in planning and the benefit to your child’s learning experience easily offset the extra expense.